briandrum/codes.forchagrin.com/_articles/article-v-director-of-finance.md

 * [Section V-3: Duties](#section-v-3-duties)
 * [Section V-4: Assistant director of finance and employees in department of finance](#section-v-4-assistant-director-of-finance-and-employees-in-department-of-finance) (Repealed)

-## Section V-1: Appointment and term
+## Section V-1: Appointment and Term

 The Director of Finance shall be appointed by the Mayor, subject to confirmation by a majority vote of all members of Council.
 The Director of Finance may be